tal-z/ColorController/README.md

 # ColorController.py

+Welcome to the ColorController Python library!

+My name is Tal Zaken, and I wrote this library for use in a natural language processing project that aims to take in free-form text, and spit out color data which somehow relates to the text's content.

+Enough about that.
+Here are some things that you can do with ColorController:

 # Table of Contents
 1. [Encode color data in various formats.](#1-encode-color-data-in-various-formats)
    - [1.1: Create a ColorController object using a familiar, english-language color name, and print out its properties.](#example-11-create-a-colorcontroller-object-using-a-familiar-english-language-color-name-and-print-out-its-properties)